 The existing windows on the first and second floors are considered to consist of the original single glazed aluminium framed windows that form a highly significant element in both the external appearance of the building and to allow natural daylighting of the internal library spaces.
+The current arrangement of the existing original windows includes opening lights that have been fixed shut in an ad-hoc manner using metal screws, anecdotal information has suggested that this has taken place to stop windows being opened where there is a perceived risk of persons falling out of them.

-The existing ground floor windows consist of original aluminium metal framed windows and later date double glazed windows and doors.
-The original ribbon window design is also a highly significant element of Spence's design.
+The existing ground floor windows consist of original aluminium metal framed windows and later date double glazed top-hung windows and doors.
+Although changed, the original ribbon window design is still evident and also a highly significant element of Spence's design.